By Emily Freer

 But in 43 days, WPU actors will see the curtain rise again.

-“I had a good friend who was in the D.C. premiere of this show at the Studio Theatre.
-I went to see her in it and immediately knew it’d be a perfect fit for WPU,” said Pridgen.
+“I went to see her in it and immediately knew it’d be a perfect fit for WPU,” said Pridgen.
 “It’s the most honest portrait I have seen of teenage ladies in their most comfortable environment.
 They aren’t sexualized or simplified, as most playwrights are apt to depict this demographic.”

 The Wolves runs from Oct.
 14-17 at WPU.
 Click here to get tickets.

 Pridgen is ready to work with WPU powerhouse female-identifying actors who will bring these complex characters to life.
 She is also excited about collaborating with WPU’s Women’s Soccer Team to ensure authenticity to the sport in the show.
 She highlights that The Wolves, the title and name of the soccer team, is also the mentality the ladies have.

 “They are a tight, protective pack that, despite their differences, care for each other deeply,” said Pridgen.
 “The sport of soccer always gives them a warrior-like competitiveness.
 The dichotomy between their gentleness and ferocity is not to be missed.”